Perennial sources list

-The perennial sources list (Note: The full title of the page is Wikipedia:Reliable sources/Perennial sources.) (abbreviated as RSP or shortcut form WP:RSP) is a community-maintained list on the English Wikipedia that classifies sources by degrees of reliability.
-It was established in 2018.
-The ratings, which are determined through public discussion and consensus, have received significant news coverage.
+The perennial sources list (Note: The full title of the page is "Wikipedia:Reliable sources/Perennial sources", containing the wiki namespace and parent page.) (abbreviated as RSP for "reliable sources/perennial" or as wikilink WP:RSP) is a community-maintained resource on the English Wikipedia that classifies sources by degrees of reliability for the encyclopedia.
+It was established in 2018 by the English Wikipedia community, and its ratings, which are determined by public discussion and consensus, have received significant media coverage.

-Ratings on the list are not meant to function as "pre-approved sources that can always be used without regard for the ordinary rules of editing", nor is the list a "list of banned sources that can never be used or should be removed on sight".
+Ratings on the list are not meant to function as "pre-approved sources" that may always be used without regard for the ordinary rules of editing, nor is the list a "list of banned sources" that may never be used or should be removed on sight.

 Contents

-The perennial sources list catalogs sources under four categories, "generally reliable", "marginally reliable", "generally unreliable", and "deprecated".
-Generally reliable sources must be "independent, published sources with a reputation for fact-checking and accuracy".
-Marginally reliable sources are usable only in "certain circumstances".
-Generally unreliable sources "should normally not be used" and "should never be used for information about a living person".
-Deprecated sources are "generally prohibited".
-Deprecated sources are of questionable reliability and include sources known for promoting unsubstantiated conspiracy theories.
-Separately, the list indicates when a source is blacklisted on Wikipedia due to "persistent abuse, usually in the form of embedded external links".
+The perennial sources list catalogs sources under five categories: